 - Pediatric Injury Prevention: Obeying Pitch Counts by Howard J. Luks, MD

-- Measles Q&A with Dr. Mark Pasternack, MD, chief of Pediatric Infectious Disease at MassGeneral Hospital for Children (where I work
+- Measles Q&A with Dr. Mark Pasternack, MD, chief, pediatric infectious disease at MassGeneral Hospital for Children

 4. If you wouldn’t say it in the elevator, don’t put it online.
 This is a famous test, probably repeated by compliance departments and trainers at hospitals all over the US.
 If you wouldn’t say it in the elevator, don’t put it online.
 You can try speaking your post out loud before hitting the enter key.
 Take particular care when replying to people in real-time venues like Twitter.
 You don’t have to respond right away and if you have any doubt at all, ask a friend or colleague for their reaction before you post.